Understanding the Importance of Work History in Social Security Disability Benefits

 Sometimes no eligibility at all

-If your net earnings were below the credit threshold, you may not have earned credits for that year—even if you worked “full-time.”
+If my net earnings were below the credit threshold, I may not have earned credits for that year—even if I worked “full-time.”

-Have you been diagnosed with a medical condition that prevents you from working full-time?
+Have I been diagnosed with a medical condition that prevents me from working full-time?

-Have you stopped working (or dropped below SGA-level earnings) for at least 12 months—or do you expect to?
+Have I stopped working (or dropped below SGA-level earnings) for at least 12 months—or do I expect to?

-Do you have medical records—doctor’s notes, imaging, lab results—that document your diagnosis and limitations?
+Do I have medical records—doctor’s notes, imaging, lab results—that document my diagnosis and limitations?

-If you answered “yes” to most of these, you may be eligible.
+If I answered “yes” to most of these, I may be eligible.
 It’s wise to get a professional case evaluation before filing.
-You can start a free review with our team at disabilityaps.com/claim-evaluation.
+I can start a free review with our team at disabilityaps.com/claim-evaluation.

 A seasoned non-attorney representative can:

-Screen your claim for eligibility and completeness, saving you months of processing time.
+Screen my claim for eligibility and completeness, saving me months of processing time.

-Order and organize medical records in the format SSA prefers.
+Order and organize medical records in the format the SSA prefers.

-Draft persuasive legal briefs tying your evidence to SSA regulations.
+Draft persuasive legal briefs tying my evidence to SSA regulations.

-Prepare you for hearings and cross-examine vocational or medical experts.
+Prepare me for hearings and cross-examine vocational or medical experts.

-Representation fees are capped at the lesser of 25 percent of past-due benefits or $9,200 (2025 limit) and are paid directly by SSA out of your back pay.
+Representation fees are capped at the lesser of 25 percent of past-due benefits or $9,200 (2025 limit) and are paid directly by the SSA out of my back pay.
 There is usually no upfront cost.

-Run the Self-Check above and jot down your answers.
+Run the Self-Check above and jot down my answers.

 Request recent medical records from every treating provider.

-Estimate your work credits using your Social Security Statement or “my Social Security” account.
+Estimate my work credits using my Social Security Statement or “my Social Security” account.

-Calculate resources and income if you’re considering SSI.
+Calculate resources and income if I’m considering SSI.

 Schedule a free case review with a qualified representative to confirm eligibility and outline evidence gaps.